roccons/hw-mathbot-botpress/readme.md

 ---

-If you want to [deploy](https://botpress.io/docs/latest/getting_started/trivia_deploying/) this bot to heroku (or another platform) you have to set some environment variables:
+If you [deployed](https://botpress.io/docs/latest/getting_started/trivia_deploying/) this bot to heroku you have to set some environment variables:
 - Password
 `heroku config:set BOTPRESS_PASSWORD=yourSecretPassword`
 - Botpress url.